 By LINDA D. COLE and INGRID L. KOHLER

-- Send requests to Reader Exchange, Newsfeatures, the Times, P.O.
-Box 1121, St. Petersburg 33731 or e-mail email@example.com Only questions of general interest will be answered.
+Send requests to Reader Exchange, Home & Garden, the Times, P.O.
+Box 1121, St. Petersburg 33731 or e-mail email@example.com.
 Requests will be accepted only by mail or e-mail; no phoned requests, please.
-This is an exchange column, so we will not run items that are for sale.
-Except in unusual circumstances, readers must agree to publication of phone numbers please include the area code to be considered for the column.
+Except in unusual circumstances, readers must agree to publication of phone numbers (please include the area code).